openwfm/wrf-fire/README.txt

 SETUP ON A NEW MACHINE

+Tested on linux/ifort and mac/g95.
+Mac will not run optimized or real data, though.
+Ask Jon if you need more architectures to be added to the menu that shows in ./configure.

 You need to install the NETCDF and LAPACK libraries and modify the environment variables accordingly.
 You can make your own copy of env.csh (under a different name) to set up the environment but please do not commit changed env.csh

-To install NETCDF: Donload from the web and install per istructions therein.
+To install NETCDF: Donload from the web and install per the istructions therein.
 The current and tested version is 4.0.
 Use the compilers you will use for wrf.

-Set environment variable to the top level netcdf directory as in setenv NETCDF /opt/wrf-libs/netcdf
+Set environment variable to the top level netcdf directory like: setenv NETCDF /opt/wrf-libs/netcdf
+(of course, replace the path by the location where you put netcdf)

 To install LAPACK: get current LAPACK.tgz from netlib.org, do not bother with their install instructions, just compile all by the same compiler you